NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Introduction

 Our results show that standard volume rendering implicitly encodes a soft form of occlusion: once transmittance saturates, subsequent splats can be discarded without any significant loss in color.
-This allows us to determine Gaussians that are not visible to the current viewpoint, which, similar to backface culling for meshes, are located mainly on the backside of the object, as shown in \cref{fig:bf_culling}.
+This allows us to determine Gaussians that are not visible to the current viewpoint, which, similar to backface culling for triangle meshes, are located mainly on the back side of the object, as shown in \cref{fig:bf_culling}.
 Another nice property of this formulation is that it scales with distance (\cref{fig:lod_gt}).
-As more primitives are mapped to the same set of pixels, more Gaussians can be discarded, even those lying on the front of the object.
+As more Gaussians are projected onto the same set of pixels, more will be occluded due to per-pixel transmittance saturation.
+This allows Gaussians on the front side to be occluded when viewed from farther away.
 Capturing this information, however, requires a large amount of information to be stored.
 In this work, we propose an efficient pipeline that captures and utilizes visibility information during rendering to discard Gaussians, thereby avoiding the need for expensive preprocessing in the rasterization pipeline.
 We also propose a novel instanced rasterizer specifically tailored for composed scenes consisting of multiple 3DGS assets.
-Gaussians are only instantiated after passing through multiple culling phases, which drastically impacts both VRAM usage and rendering speed.
-Baking the visibility data into a lightweight MLP that is fully integrated into this rasterizer results in a highly optimized pipeline for composed scenes.
+Gaussians are instantiated only after multiple culling phases, which significantly affects both VRAM usage and rendering speed.
+Baking the visibility data into a lightweight MLP fully integrated with this rasterizer yields a highly optimized pipeline for composed scenes.
 Similar to their complementary use in graphics, our occlusion culling approach shows complementary properties with LoD, opening up avenues for further optimization of large-scale scenes.
-In summary, our contributions are: \begin{itemize} \item We propose a novel approach for occlusion culling in 3DGS rendering that is based on compressing the view-dependent visibility functions of all Gaussians into a small MLP. \item We provide an efficient, virtualized, and instanced rendering pipeline for 3DGS capable of processing scenes over 100 million Gaussians at real-time frame rates. \item We demonstrate that neural network queries can be integrated into the renderer to minimize excessive VRAM usage and global memory traffic, thereby improving performance. \end{itemize} In combination, these contributions outperform the current state of the art for composed scenes in terms of VRAM usage, image quality, and frame rate for short, medium, and, in some cases, long distances.
+In summary, our contributions are: \begin{itemize} \item We propose a novel approach to occlusion culling in 3DGS rendering that bakes the view-dependent visibility functions of all Gaussians into a small MLP. \item We provide an efficient, virtualized, and instanced rendering pipeline for 3DGS capable of processing scenes over 100 million Gaussians at real-time frame rates. \item We demonstrate that neural queries can be integrated into the renderer to minimize excessive VRAM usage and global memory traffic, thereby improving performance. \end{itemize} In combination, these contributions outperform the current state of the art for composed scenes in terms of VRAM usage, image quality, and frame rate for short, medium, and, in some cases, long distances.